-In the event of an outbreak of Covid-19, and/or evidence of community hotspots or outbreaks visitor restrictions will need to be immediately implemented including suspension of some of these enabling approaches and exclusion of any non-essential visitors.
+In the event of an outbreak of Covid-19, and/or evidence of community hotspots or outbreaks visitor restrictions for certain types of visits will need to be immediately implemented including suspension of some of these enabling approaches and exclusion of any non-essential visitors.
 This should be implemented in a transparent manner with open and clear communication to residents and relevant family members and visitors.